Panasonic S5 vs Sony A7C

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DC-S5 and Sony Alpha A7C and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the S5 and the A7C are recent models that are part of the current product line-up.
 Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Panasonic and Sony.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the S5 and A7C can be found, respectively, in the Panasonic S5 Manual (free pdf) or the online Sony A7C Manual.

 So how do things add up?
 Is the Panasonic S5 better than the Sony A7C or vice versa?
 The listing below highlights the relative strengths of the two models.